james-johnstone/hiragana-boot-camp/README.md

+you will need the following node modules installed:

+jquery
+karma
+karma-chrome-launcher
+karma-jasmine
+twitter-bootstrap

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.